 There are several important considerations to keep in mind when filing a joint tax return while getting divorced.
 The most important consideration is how a tax refund or bill will be allocated.
 It is important to discuss the division of the refund or payment with a tax professional as well as an attorney in order to come to a decision.
 Your tax professional can help you prepare the return accurately and ensure that filing jointly is in your best interest, and an attorney can ensure that the taxes are paid or refunded equitably.
 A written agreement should be signed with both parties, detailing how the taxes will be handled.

 A tax indemnification agreement protects the spouse who did not prepare the tax return.
 It states that the party who prepared the tax return will pay his or her share of the tax burden, and will not hold the other party liable if the IRS determines that additional tax is due.

 If you and your spouse decide that it is best to file separately you may file ‘married filing separately’.
 A downside to filing separately is that you must both agree to take the standard deduction or itemize.
 If one spouse itemizes, you both must itemize.
 You should talk with a tax professional or your attorney to determine your best course of action.

 Filing a final income tax return as a married person is just one part of the untangling of the financial lives of a divorcing couple.
-If you have any questions about the process please call Peter Van Aulen for a free consultation to discuss your particular situation.
+If you have any questions about the process please call Peter Van Aulen for a free 30 minute in office consultation to discuss your particular situation.

 Bursztyn v.
 Bursztyn, 379 N.J.
 Super.
 385 (App.Div.
 2005)